sergeen/piart-di/README.md

 A web app designed for crafting simple pixel art drawings that can be exported for use in other projects.

-This is mostly a playground, something to have fun, an experiment arround the idea of "learning in public" and a way to explore the posibilities of the impact of very small updates over long periods of time.
+You can access the live version of the project [here](https://piart-di.vercel.app/).

-I'm using this project to learn Solid.js, so I will probably change the code structure a lot and constantly refactor.
+This is mostly a playground, something to have fun, an experiment around the idea of "learning in public" that means that the code may change drastically as I experiment with it.

 The expected timeframe for this app is approximately one year, with the goal of being "ready" by the end of 2024.
+I want to see how much I can make doing small updates over a long period of time.

-You can access the live version of the project [here](https://svg-drawer-rouge.vercel.app/).
+## New in this version!

-## NEW!
+**2311150357:** The drawings can be saved and retrieved in a list.

-**2311150357:** Now, the color can be selected.
-The default is transparent, and there is spacing between the blocks to make it easier to use.
+## Next steps:

-## NEXT STEPS:
+- Implement nice save and load modal

-- Implement drawing by dragging the cursor or touch.
+- Implement an option so save the drawing as a SVG file
-- Save the drawing as a svg
+- Be able to scale the drawing so it looks like pixel art but big.

-## CREDITS:
+## Credits:

 The primary font used in the editor:
 [m5x7](https://managore.itch.io/m5x7) by Daniel Linssen.